 This description is reviewed in section \ref{NQVsection}.
 Hence we can apply the general machinery of quasimaps to GIT quotients developed in \cite{qm}.
 To that end, let $\qm^{d}$ be the moduli space of stable quasimaps of degree $d \in \mathbb{Z}^{l}$ relative to the point $0 \in \mathbb{P}^{1}$.
 It compactifies the space of genuine maps from $\mathbb{P}^{1}$ to $\qv$.

 By definition of $\qm^{d}$, there are evaluation maps

-By definition of $\qv$, there is an inclusion $\iota: \qv \hookrightarrow \stackqv$ into the stack quotient.
+The notation $[\mu^{-1}(0)/G_{\dv}]$ in the bottom right corner of the diagram refers to the stack quotient.
+By definition of $\qv$, there is an inclusion $\iota: \qv \hookrightarrow \stackqv$.
 There is an action of a torus $\bT$ on each piece of the above diagram such that the evaluation maps are $\bT$-equivariant.

 Then the capped vertex function with descendant $\tau \in \desc:= K_{\bT}(\stackqv)$ is defined as

 where $\vrs^{d}$ is the symmetrized virtual structure sheaf on $\qm^{d}$ and $\canon$ is the canonical bundle of $\qv$\footnote{The presence of $\canon^{-1/2}$ is simply a normalization choice and means that $\cver{\tau}=\iota^{*}\tau+O(z)$.}.
 The sum is taken over all degrees $d$ such that $\qm^{d}\neq \emptyset$ and $z^d$ is an element of the semi-group algebra on the cone of effective quasimap degrees.
 Since $\qm^{0}\cong \qv$, the expression $\cver{\tau}$ can be thought of as a $z$-deformation of the tautological class $\iota^{*}\tau$ in $K_{\bT}(\qv)$.
 The $z$-parameters are referred to as K\"ahler parameters and taking the constant term in $z$ recovers $\iota^{*}\tau$.